Starlitnightly/omicverse/omicverse_guide/docs/Installation_guild.md

 In different platform, there are some differences in the most appropriate installation method.

-- `Windows`: We recommend installing the [`wsl` subsystem](https://learn.microsoft.com/en-us/windows/wsl/install) and installing `conda` in the wsl subsystem to configure the omicverse environment.
+- `Windows`: You need to install the [`wsl` subsystem](https://learn.microsoft.com/en-us/windows/wsl/install) and `conda` in the wsl subsystem to configure the omicverse environment.
 - `Linux`: We can choose to install [anaconda](https://www.anaconda.com/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html), and then use conda to configure the omicverse environment
 - `Mac Os`: We recommend using [`miniforge`](https://github.com/conda-forge/miniforge)  or [`mambaforge`](https://www.rho-signal-effective-analytics.com/modules/pre-course/miniconda-installation/)to configure.